 - Hurricane season 🌀

-- The best time to visit Hawaii
+- The best time to visit Hawaiʻi

 - Sunny skies and cloud cover

-- Hilo: the Rainiest city in the USA
+- Hilo: the rainiest city in the USA

 Table of Contents

-- Seasons on Hawaii (temperatures and rainfall in summer + winter)
+- Seasons on Hawaiʻi (temperatures and rainfall in summer + winter)

 - The wet side vs. the dry side